 Schedule Your Eyelid Surgery Consultation in Kansas City

 If you’re interested in upper or lower eyelid surgery or have questions about cosmetic facial surgeries, please contact our board-certified plastic surgeon in Kansas City today at (913) 341-2188 to schedule your consultation.
-Advanced Plastic Surgery serves patients in surrounding areas of Missouri and Kansas including Leawood and Leawood.
+Advanced Plastic Surgery serves patients in surrounding areas of Missouri and Kansas including Leawood.